rickomax/GMODCSG/README.md

   -Additive - If this brush is a CSG addition or subtraction<br/>
 *Also on the context menu, there is a button "Rebuild" on the CSG Window.
 Clicking it will build the actual mesh from CSG brushes

+Known issues (most important ones):
+*Depending on the complexicity of the CSG operators, GMOD may crash due to an excessive stack operation *Internal subtraction intersected faces are flipped (seems easy to be fixed) *CSG.JS normals are incorrect
+*Brush sizes smaller or equal to 0 may crash GMOD
+*CSG brush shadows must be disabled